danieloran/danieloran.github.io/_posts/2025-02-11-ai-finds-its-voice.md

 But I’ve been amazed by the latest AI chatbots, which boast voices that sound incredibly human-like, and can understand and reply immediately.

 Voice AI isn’t the future anymore.
 It’s today.
-And it’s going to radically transform our computers.
+And it’s going to radically transform computers.

 Being able to discuss with the AI what you see on the screen — in the casual way that you talk to a friend — will make computers a lot easier to use.
 But more important, it will change what we use them for.